nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 1. Type `cd`, then type in the file path of the new folder you created in step 6 into the terminal window.
 Press enter.
 If you are not sure how to use the `cd` command, please refer to [https://www.javatpoint.com/linux-cd](https://www.javatpoint.com/linux-cd).

-1. In the terminal window, type "java -jar expresslibrary-{version_num}.jar" (without quotes) and press enter.
+1. In the terminal window, type `java -jar expresslibrary-{version_num}.jar` and press enter.
 This will start the application and you will be able to use it.
 Note that double-clicking on the jar file may cause issues with saved data, so it's important to run it using the command above.

   <div style="page-break-after: always;"></div>

-<ol start="10" > <li> In a few seconds, a graphical user interface (GUI) similar to the one shown below should appear.
+<ol start="8" > <li> In a few seconds, a graphical user interface (GUI) similar to the one shown below should appear.
 Please note that ExpressLibrary initially includes sample data that demonstrates how it can be used in a corporate library.
 </li> </ol>

    ![Ui](images/Ui.png)

-<ol start="11"> <li> <div markdown="block">
+<ol start="9"> <li> <div markdown="block">
 Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.

 Some example commands you can try: